+Combitube--Includes NEMSIS 96.051.
+EOA (esophageal obturator airway): Includes NEMSIS 96.030.
+I-gel King LT King LT-D King LTS-D LMA-laryngeal mask airway.
+Includes NEMSIS 96.052.
+SALT-supraglottic airway laryngopharyngeal tube.
 Other airway-not commonly encountered, select other advanced airways that were employed during the prehospital course of care.
 Cricothyrotomy includes needle and surgical, NEMSIS 31.110 and NEMSIS 31.120.
 Mark 'other' for advanced airways not otherwise listed and specify the type (this will be uncommon; it is recommended the coordinator discuss with the PI to determine if the advanced airway type is represented by a listed type).

-- Hypothermia: Mark if hypothermia therapy was used at the scene or enroute prior to arrival at the ED.
-If done in the field, indicate 'no' or 'yes' if either External or Internal methods were used.
-External methods of hypothermia therapy that might be started in the field include (check all applicable): adhesive cooling pads (e.g. EM Cools); adjustable cooling pads (e.g. Arctic Sun); cooling blankets; or ice packs.
-If another external method is used, mark 'other' and specify.
-Mark 'unknown' if the type used is not documented.
-Internal methods of hypothermia therapy that might be started in the field include (check all applicable): cold IV fluids; endovascular (e.g. Alsius), or intranasal (e.g. Benechill).
-If another internal method is used, mark 'other' and specify.
-Mark 'unknown' if the type used is not documented. - IV/IO line: marked when one or both intravenous (IV) or intraosseous (IO) procedures is attempted by fire/EMS during the course of prehospital care; or if an IV or IO access is used that was established prior to fire/EMS arrival IO NEMSIS codes include 41.920, 41.921 and IV NEMSIS codes include 38.991, 38.992, 39.995, 39.996, 38.993, 38.994, and 89.620.
+Epistry only: Hypothermia: Mark if hypothermia therapy was used at the scene or enroute prior to arrival at the ED.
+External methods of hypothermia therapy that might be started in the field include: adhesive cooling pads (e.g. EM Cools); adjustable cooling pads (e.g. Arctic Sun); cooling blankets; or ice packs.
+Internal methods of hypothermia therapy that might be started in the field include: cold IV fluids; endovascular (e.g. Alsius), or intranasal (e.g. Benechill).

+IV/IO line: marked when one or both intravenous (IV) or intraosseous (IO) procedures is attempted by fire/EMS during the course of prehospital care; or if an IV or IO access is used that was established prior to fire/EMS arrival IO NEMSIS codes include 41.920, 41.921 and IV NEMSIS codes include 38.991, 38.992, 39.995, 39.996, 38.993, 38.994, and 89.620.

-• Continuation of existing IV?-mark 'yes' if fire/EMS use a previously placed IV line (for fluid delivery or drug administration) as might have been placed by a medical provider in a clinic, dialysis center or cardiac rehabilitation center where the arrest occurred.
+Continuation of existing IV?-mark 'yes' if fire/EMS use a previously placed IV line (for fluid delivery or drug administration) as might have been placed by a medical provider in a clinic, dialysis center or cardiac rehabilitation center where the arrest occurred.